I'm a Gen AI Maximalist and Why You Should Be, Too

 The Pattern of Advancement

-In every era of advancement of content and information, this exact pattern has repeated because each step requires more capacity and bandwidth.
+In every era of advancement of content and information, this exact progression has repeated because each step requires more capacity and bandwidth.
 Think about the early Internet and how it progressed from text to images.
-Eventually came MP3’s and Napster.
+Eventually came MP3s and Napster.
 And finally, we are in the era of YouTube, Zoom, and Netflix; we can start a video call with anyone in the world seemingly free of cost or choose from a catalog of thousands of shows and movies to watch any time we want for less than $20 per month.

-It’s important to acknowledge this because I think this gives context to where we are at this moment with gen AI.
+It is important to acknowledge this because I think this gives context to where we are at this moment with gen AI.
 OpenAI’s ChatGPT first launched with text.
 Then came multi-modal models.
 Most recently, OpenAI released their realtime API that supports bi-directional audio streaming.
 Could it be more obvious what the next leap will be?

-Gen AI is “Infinite Bandwidth”
+Gen AI as “Infinite Bandwidth”

 Gen AI promises something else: a channel of content for every consumer generated specifically for that consumer; “infinite bandwidth”.
-Effectively, gen AI will push the ratio of producers to consumers ever closer to 1 where every consumer can produce content tailored specific to their niche, interests, preferences, and tastes.
+Effectively, gen AI will accelerate the push of the ratio of producers to consumers ever closer to 1 where every consumer can produce content tailored specific to their niche, interests, preferences, and tastes.

 At Ownit (where I work), this is precisely the route that we took.
 In the early days of our efforts with AI (just a year ago 🤣), we were pre-generating content targeting long-tail SEO terms for our retail customers — dozens to thousands of articles at a time.

 After encountering a Hacker News thread on benchmarking LLMs in May, I started to experiment with multi-stream concurrent content generation.
 The dramatic increase in throughput (this was before GPT-4o) meant that we could deliver all new experiences which were previously unthinkable because of the poor UX caused by low throughput.
-So instead of pre-generating a set of articles targeted to a set of questions, what if we could literally generate high quality answers to every question on the fly?
+So instead of pre-generating a set of articles targeted to a set of questions, what if we could literally generate high quality answers to every question on the fly (video below)?

 Of course, for anyone following the industry, Google came to the same conclusion and released AI Search Overviews around the same time.
-While Google has taken their punches for some questionable responses from their search overviews, I have no doubt that they are on the right path because it is effectively moving the producer-consumer ratio towards 1: for every question, a custom and tailored chunk of content generated specifically for the consumer to answer her question.
+While Google has taken their punches for some questionable responses from their search overviews, I have no doubt that they are on the right path because it is effectively moving the producer-consumer ratio towards 1: for every question, a custom and tailored chunk of content generated specifically for the consumer to answer their question.

 Perspective for the Doubters